liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

 ## Why not use static routing?

 Static routing severely limits the scalability and flexibility for performance optimizations and reconfigurations.
+Flexible orchestration of paths will be prohibited.
 Also, even static routing is used, we still need proof of transit for compliance check.

 ## Initially targeting for intradomain or interdomain scenario?